|

 Value

 That's all, folks!
-Hope you enjoyed reading this post as much as I enjoyed writing it.
-And thank you for reading it until the end.
+I hope you enjoyed reading this post as much as I enjoyed writing it.
+Thank you for reading it to the end.

 Thank you,